Funny radio commercials: Beloved. Effective. Memorable.

 Radio writers: the “Laugh Catalog” spot is also a great example of the radio copywriting tip, Finish Big.

 Winner, National Addy Award, Radio.
 Clio Award, Best Radio Copywriting.
 Technique: “quick cut” structure of comic one-liners.
-This is a technique Paul and Walt used many times throughout the years: Walt loves it because “it’s like writing a stand-up set.”
+This is a technique Paul and Walt used many times throughout the years: Walt loves it because “it’s sort of like writing a stand-up set.”
 Also note the slight self-deprecating the client allowed.
 Very rare these days.
 Key line: “Southwestern Bell Mobile is trouble-free.
 But then, trouble is always free.”
-Read the script.
+Hear the spot and read script.

 Winner, Promax Muse Award and a National Addy Award.
 Technique: music parody with lots of internal rhymes and inside-joke show references.
 It’s a spoken-word “ballad” honoring pop culture icon Judge Jospeh Wapner, original judge on the TV series “The People’s Court.”
 Come on: are there funnier songs about reality TV?
 Key line: “He talks and he laughs / his voice full of gravel, but the bad guys just gasp / when he bangs his big gavel.”
-Read the script.
+Hear the spot, read the script.

-Funny radio commercial #6: “Viva La Volvo” for Volvo
+Funny Radio Commercial #7: “Viva La Volvo” for Volvo

-Winner of the National Addy Award.
+Winner of a National Addy Award.
 Technique: quick cuts of relatable, comic one-liners with rocking, musical “black-outs.”
 This is another of the stand-up-comedy-style spots polished by Paul & Walt, as heard in the Southwestern Bell Mobile Systems spot above.
 This time our droll wit is a woman and fierce Volvo lover.
 Key line: “A friend of mine asked me to tell him about my Volvo.
-‘Hey,’ I said, “That’s just between me and my gynecologist.,” Read the script.
+‘Hey,’ I said, “That’s just between me and my gynecologist.,” Hear the spot, read the script.

 Winner, National and Regional Addy Awards.
 Technique: funny dialogue and very human, relatable self-recrimination. (“I am so stupid!
 I can’t believe how stupid I am!”
 The spot imagines a call-in hotline for just such a thing.
 This spot is one of the most listened to and liked radio commercials on our YouTube channel.
 Maybe’s it’s biceps on the guy in the thumbnail?
 Key lines: “Wow, you beat yourself up very well, sir.”
 “Thanks!”
-Read the script.
+Hear the spot, read the script.

 Technique: funny dialogue, theatre of the mind, and a “game” of listener participation.(“Whenever you hear this sound – DING! – insert your name.”)
 The target audience of this spot is men, but we wrote a version for women with the roles reversed.
 Key line: “Sometimes there aren’t enough hours in the day to be a neurosurgeon AND a swimwear model.”
 Tell us about it.
-Read the script.
+Hear the spot, read the script..

 Techniques: theatre of the mind and a “game” of listener participation.
 A little bit of outrageousness to match the personality of the star.
 Gene Simmons is the founder of Kiss and star of the “Family Jewels” family reality TV series on A&E. He’s also famous in rock culture for having a verrrrrry long tongue.
 Hence the inspiration for this tongue-focused spot.
 Key line: “It’s the rock-meets-reality TV series that licks them all.”
-Read the script.
+Hear the spot, read the script.

 National Addy Award winner.
 Technique: parody of fan/cult behavior to express popularity of show.
 This spot, part of an entire “Shaving My Head” campaign, was reimagined by Channel 6 Miami into a very funny TV commercial with people all over South Florida shaving, what else, their heads.
 Key line: “I’m shaving my head!”
-Read the script.
+Hear the spot, read the script..

 Winner, Promax Award for local news promo.
 Technique: funny dialogue and theatre of the mind.
 A corrupt businessman gets a visit from NewsCenter 7 Wastebusters, and he has only one option.
 (Yes, that’s Walt standing in for Mister Rippemoff, above.)
 Key line: “Tell them I went out my window, down the fire escape, and booked down the street screaming like a madman.”
-Read the script.
+Hear the spot, read the script.

 Promax Award for syndicated TV promo.
 Technique: funny dialogue, theatre of the mind, funny sound effects.
 This spot, one of a series of “Larry and LaVerne” commercials created by Paul & Walt for Jeopardy and its distributor, King World, featured very funny performances by legendary comedians Lorenzo Music and Patti Deutsch.
-Read the script.
+Hear the spot, read the script.

 Funny Radio Commercial #14: “Marketing Genius” for CreativeWorks

 Technique: funny dialogue; use of historical figure of import and intellectual capacity to contrast the simplicity of the offer.
 In it, “Dr. Albert Einstein” announces he’s working on a “brand new theory,” but is looking for help in “marketing” it.
 He’s pointed to CreativeWorks, a “one-stop shop for marketing solutions.”
 “Even for a genius?,” the good doctor asks.
 “Especially for a genius,” he is reassured.
 A couple of funny actors having a good time with this one!
-Read the script.
+Hear the spot, read the script.

 Funny Radio Commercial #15: “Subliminal Seduction” for Baron’s Saloon Restaurant Chain

 Technique: parody the concept of “subliminal advertising” by making the “subliminal” part overt, in funny contrast to the somber announcer.
 Although this spot wraps up our playlist of funny radio commercials, it’s actually one of the first radio ads Walt Jaschek ever wrote.
 Its success for the brand and his agency early in his copywriting days helped accelerate Walt’s entire career.
 Bonus trivia: that’s Walt himself as the “subliminal” voice!
 Key line: “Come to Baron’s.”
-Read the back story and the original script.
+Hear the spot, read the script.

 Want some NEW, funny radio commercials for your company, show or brand?